Barking Riverside Pier: Design

 The 1940 T-shaped jetty consists of a deck and supports made from reinforced concrete.
 The canting brow and pontoon were added in order to provide passenger services from 2022.
 They were fabricated at the Ravestein shipyard in the Netherlands.
 The renovation work was designed by Anthony Carlile Architects and marine engineers Beckett Rankine.

 Location

 The pier is located on the north bank of the River Thames at Barking Riverside.
 It is accessed from Project Road in the Barking Riverside neighbourhood of the London Borough of Barking and Dagenham.
 It provides interchange with Barking Riverside railway station on the London Overground and East London Transit branded local bus routes EL1 and EL3.

 Services

 Passenger services began on 26 April 2022.
 It is served by route RB1 and is located in the East Zone.

-The first westbound service towards central London is at 06:25 on weekdays and 08:20 at weekends.
-The last westbound service is 21:35 on weekdays and 20:52 at weekends.
-There is a gap in service on weekdays between 10:50 and 17:15.
-The last return eastbound journey from central London arrives just after midnight all days of the week.
+The first westbound service towards central London is at 06:10 on weekdays and 07:53 at weekends.
+The last westbound service is 21:25 on weekdays and 21:05 at weekends.

 Journey times are 9 minutes to Woolwich, 20 minutes to North Greenwich, 28 minutes to Greenwich, 40 minutes to Canary Wharf, 51 minutes to London Bridge City, 63 minutes to Blackfriars and 69 minutes to Embankment.